openssl/openssl/doc/designs/ech-api.md

 /* if a caller wants to index the last entry in the store */
 # define OSSL_ECHSTORE_LAST -1
+/* if a caller wants all entries in the store, e.g. to print public values */
+#  define OSSL_ECHSTORE_ALL -2

 OSSL_ECHSTORE *OSSL_ECHSTORE_new(OSSL_LIB_CTX *libctx, const char *propq);
 void OSSL_ECHSTORE_free(OSSL_ECHSTORE *es);